mactul/powermake/README.md

 ```
 If the `"path"` field is omitted, the compiler corresponding to the type is searched in the path.
 For example if `"type"` is `"msvc"`, the compiler "cl.exe" is searched in the path.

-If the `"type"` field is omitted, his default value is `"gnu"`.
+If the `"type"` field is omitted, his value is determined based on the name of the executable and the rest of the toolchain.

-- The `"type"` field can have the value `"gnu"`, `"gcc"`, `"clang"`, `"msvc"` or `"clang-cl"`.
+- The `"type"` field can have the value `"gnu"`, `"gcc"`, `"clang"`, `"mingw"`, `"msvc"` or `"clang-cl"`.
   It determines the syntax that should be used.
-For example, if you are using mingw, the syntax of the compiler is the same as the `gcc` syntax, and the default callback used by [powermake.run](#powermakerun) if the `default_callback` is unspecified but you can use it whenever you want.
+For example, if you are using afl-gcc, the syntax of the compiler is the same as the `gcc` syntax.
-our compiler should be set like this:
+  For mingw on Windows, our compiler should be set like this:
   ```json
   "c_compiler" {
       "type": "gcc",